Jonathan, son of Kevin:

 Working with the sleazy Satanist gives the group some doubts but, like when they resurrected Dracula to fight Dr. Sun, i don't find their hesitation compelling.
 One of these guys is a potentially evil normal human running a local cult; the other is the immortal Lord of the Undead.

-But at least this time go through with it.
+But at least this time they go through with it.
 The Biblical allusions are extremely heavy, with Lupeski playing the role of Judas.
 Quincy's group are given 30 bullets of silver and Dracula is lured to a dinner celebration set up to look like the Last Supper.

 Quincy's group disrupts the dinner, and they and Lupeski pump Dracula full of silver bullets.